pathwaycom/pathway/docs/2.developers/4.user-guide/50.llm-xpack/.parsers/parsers.md

 It is recommended to use this parser when extracting **text**, **tables**, and **images** from PDFs.

+DoclingParser offers structure-aware chunking functionality.
+It separates tables and images into distinct chunks, merges all list items into a single chunk, and ensures each chunk is wrapped with markdown headings at the top and appropriate captions at the bottom when available (e.g., for tables and images).

+### Table parsing

+There are two main approaches for parsing tables: (1) using Docling engine or (2) parsing using multimodal LLM.
+The first one will run Docling OCR on the top of table that is in the pdf and transform it into markdown format.
+The second one will transform the table into an image and send it to multimodal LLM and ask for parsing it.
+As of now we only support LLMs having same API interface as OpenAI.

+In order to choose between these two you must set `table_parsing_strategy` to either `llm` or `docling`.
+If you don't want to parse tables simply set this argument to `None`.

 ### Image parsing

-If `parse_images=True`, the parser detects images within the document, processes them with a multimodal LLM (such as OpenAI's GPT-4o), and embeds its descriptions in the Markdown output.
+If `image_parsing_strategy="llm"`, the parser detects images within the document, processes them with a multimodal LLM (such as OpenAI's GPT-4o), and embeds its descriptions in the Markdown output.
 If disabled, images are replaced with placeholders.

 ::if{path="/llm-xpack/"}
 Example: